The Super-Happy Customer

 And it gets worse.

 Not all businesses need “brand ambassadors” in the typical sense, either.
-Coca-Cola sales are likely to be much more closely tied to availability and being top-of-mind.
+Coca-Cola sales will likely be closely tied to availability and being top-of-mind.

 However, give me an ice-cold Coke Zero on a hot summer day, and I’ll be a super-happy customer.
-Otherwise, it wouldn’t work for a global and successful brand like Coca-Cola.
+Otherwise, it wouldn’t work for a successful global brand like Coca-Cola.

 Can I make my customers super-happy like that?
 Can you?